patricksign/agentclaw/docs/README.md

 - **Per-role queue channels** — agents block on a role-specific `chan struct{}` rather than a global timer, giving O(1) wake-up latency when a matching task is pushed.
 - **`context.Background()` for background pipeline** — the trigger goroutine uses `context.Background()` so the HTTP request context cancellation does not abort the pipeline.
 - **WebSocket origin validation** — the upgrader checks the `Origin` header against `CORS_ORIGIN`; if unset, only same-host origins are accepted.
+- **Summarizer uses interfaces, not concrete types** — `TaskStore`, `DocStore`, and `LLMRouter` interfaces decouple `internal/summarizer` from `internal/memory` and `internal/state`, preventing import cycles while keeping the compressor testable in isolation.
+- **Token bucket with fractional-remainder preservation** — the rate limiter advances `lastSeen` by `refill * interval / max` instead of snapping to `now`, ensuring partial elapsed time accumulates correctly toward the next token and the effective rate is always exactly 10 req/min.
+- **Cleanup goroutine releases global lock before probing buckets** — the rate limiter snapshots IP pointers under `rl.mu`, releases it, then inspects each `bucket.mu` independently to avoid an O(n) stall on every cleanup tick.
+- **`sync.Once`-protected `Stop()`** — the rate limiter cleanup goroutine is safe to stop multiple times without panicking, which matters in tests that create and destroy `Server` instances.

 ---